DataONEorg/dataone-web/content/community/jointhenetwork.md

 ---
 title: Join the network
-description: Information about joining the DataONE network as a member node
+description: Information about joining the DataONE network as a member repository
 layout: blocks
 header:
   template: header